How to save in retirement

 What is an AER?

 This is the annual rate of interest payable on your savings.
-In order for you to compare different products easily, all providers have to express the interest that they are offering in terms of the AER.
-For a quick explanation, take a look at this short film:
+In order for you to compare different products easily, providers express the interest that they are offering in terms of the AER.

 I’m saving for my family’s future, what should I look at?

-If you want to save to help your children or grandchildren, there are a number of products you can look at:
+If you want to save to help your grandchildren, there are a number of products you can look at:

 Child savings accounts

-You can’t open a Junior ISA for your grandchildren specifically, but you can make contributions into a Junior ISA up to the annual limit, which is £4,080 for the 2016 to 2017 tax year.
+Only parents or a guardian with parental responsibility can open a Junior ISA for under 18s, but grandparents can make contributions into a Junior ISA up to the annual savings limit, which is £9,000 for the 2021 to 2021 tax year.
 Monthly contributions could be possible – very easy to manage – using a Direct Debit.
+The child can’t withdraw the money until they turn age 18.

-You can buy Premium Bonds in the name of your grandchildren.
-The minimum amount you can buy is £100.
-It’s easy to buy Premium Bonds too – find out more on the National Savings and Investments website.
+You can buy Premium Bonds in the name of your grandchildren under age 16.
+The minimum amount you can buy is £25.
+Find out how to buy Premium Bonds on the National Savings and Investments website.

 If you’re really looking forward and thinking about savings over the long term, then a stakeholder pension could be hugely beneficial for your grandchildren.

-They’ll take control of it at 18 and can access the money at age 55 – but all the money you put in now will benefit from tax relief.
+They’ll take control of it at 18 and under current rules can access the money at age 55 – but all the money you put in now will benefit from tax relief.
 If you pay in £2,880 a year (the maximum allowed at the moment), the Government will top that amount up to £3,600.
-Search online for ‘stakeholder pension’ – and you’ll find a plethora of providers providing these products.
+Search online for ‘stakeholder pension’ – and you’ll find a range of providers offering these products.

 Saving for a specific goal or purchase

-You might also want to find ways of saving as much as possible on normal everyday expenditure so that you can maximise the amount you do put away.
+You might also want to find ways of saving as much as possible on normal everyday expenditure and minimise your outgoings so that you can maximise the amount you do put away.